Richiealx/powerco-sme-churn-prediction/README.md

 Management believes that *price sensitivity* is the main driver, but there is limited analytical evidence.

 Key business questions:
+Using **14.6K SME customer records**, the objective was to determine:
 1. Is price really the dominant driver of churn, or are other factors more important?
 2. Can we build a model that predicts which SME customers are likely to leave?
 3. How should the business use these predictions to prioritise retention actions?